 - Movavi Screen Capture Pro

 Let’s take traditional training methods for instance.
 They are highly focused on basic media and text which is less interactive.
 Yes, there may be some videos as well, but most of them are one-sided and highly resides on how the employee acts on the information passed.

 As the need for enterprises to have effective employee training has increased, organizations have started creating content that is more interactive and incites action from the learners.
 These include animations, interactive walkthroughs, quizzes, surveys, annotated videos, and many others.

 Finding the right instructional design software that caters to your needs can be difficult.
-To help you choose the right tool, we’ve have compiled this list of the 15 best and most popular instructional design software tools and apps.
+To help you choose the right tool, we’ve compiled this list of the 15 best and most popular instructional design software tools and apps.

 Whatfix is a product adoption platform that helps trainers create interactive training content in the form of real-time in-app guidance, with a no-code editor.
 This in-app guidance engages the employees step-by-step and prompts them to perform specific tasks on the platform.

 Unlike traditional training methods where employees are trained non-intuitively, in-app guidance focuses on training employees in the live environment of any software application which ensures that they’re learning while doing.
 The contextual help nudges employees through the software application with the right information displayed at the right time.

 Whatfix augments the capabilities of your LMS with its SCORM compliant package of interactive walkthroughs, that can be easily integrated to provide measurable learning courses to your employees.

 Once created, the interactive guides are auto-converted into multiple formats such as: